Learn how to dry fruit so that you can create natural candy from the bountiful fruit and berry harvest that your garden produces.

 Some fruit that is very moist and would be better in another form for winter storage:

-Blackberries, raspberries, red currants, peaches, nectarines, other very moist fruit.
+Blackberries, raspberries, red currants, peaches, nectarines, and other very moist fruit.

 How to dry vegetables